 The Nebraska Advantage Act allows a taxpayer involved in a qualified business to earn and use tax benefits based on investment and employment growth.
-For a list of qualified business activities, see the Department's website.
+For a list of qualified business activities, click here.
 There are six tiers that have varying requirements and benefits for investment and employment.